MultIOD: Rehearsal-free Multihead Incremental Object Detector: Proposed Method

 where $\Hat{S}$ is the predicted size map, and $S$ is the ground-truth size map.
 Note that the loss is only computed on map coordinates corresponding to the center of the objects.

 \paragraph*{ - Offset map:} consists also of two maps (for x and y axes).
-It is used to recover the discretization error caused by output stride when encoding object centers.
-It is also an L1 loss, and is computed on centers only (Equation \ref{eq:offset}):
+It is used to recover the discretization error caused by output stride when encoding object centers. \cite{zhou2019_centernet} use an L1 loss, and they compute it on centers only (Equation \ref{eq:offset}):

 where $\Hat{O}$ is the predicted offset map, and $O$ is the ground-truth offset map.
 The overall loss is the combination of the three losses (Equation \ref{eq:centernet}):

 where $\lambda_{focal}=1.0$, $\lambda_{size}=0.1$, $\lambda_{offset}=1.0$ \cite{zhou2019_centernet}.